nus-cs2030/1718-s2/docs/lec2.md

 }
 ```

-The implementer of `Circle` wants to informs the users that the method `void print()` is implemented, it can do the following:
+The implementer of `Circle` wants to inform the users that the method `void print()` is implemented, it can do the following:

 ```Java
 class Circle implements GeometricShape, Printable {